Wounded, starving crowd ill-equipped Damascus hospital

 Cases of severe acute malnutrition in children being referred to the hospital from rural Damascus, Deir al-Zor, Hassakeh, Deraa and Homs have risen to 7-8 a month from 2-3 in previous months, he said, and staff and patients have difficulty reaching health care facilities due to deepening insecurity.

 "The most frequently observed injuries are burns, gunshots and injuries from explosions.
-Shortages of ointments for burns and equipment and supplies for anesthesia and surgical interventions have been reported," said Jasarevic.
+Shortages of ointments for burns and equipment and supplies for anaesthesia and surgical interventions have been reported," said Jasarevic.

 Sanctions were limiting availability of some health supplies in the country, where pharmaceutical production virtually halted months ago, according to the U.N. agency whose officials visited the Damascus Hospital last week.